Lütschental power station

 Alpine solar power system Hintisberg

-The Jungfrau Railways are planning a 12 hectare alpine solar system on Alp Hintisberg.
-The goal is to produce around 12 GWh per year.
+The Jungfrau Railways are planning a 11 hectare alpine solar system on Alp Hintisberg.
+The goal is to produce around 10 to 12 GWh per year.
 This means that 3,000 households can be supplied.
 On Friday, November 24, 2023, a majority at the community meeting of the Lütschental community said yes to an alpine Hintisberg solar power plant.
 The people of Lütschental had dealt intensively with the project, as was shown by a well-attended information event a few weeks before the vote.
 The Hintisberg mountain community, which will, among other things, receive compensation per kilowatt hour produced, had already given the project the green light in June 2023.

 Energy portal